 One of the states that has the strictest licensing requirements for bounty hunters is the state of Connecticut.
 Connecticut requires bounty hunters to get a license from the Commissioner of Public Safety before they can practice in the state.
 Before getting a bounty hunting license in Connecticut, applicants need to complete at least 20 hours of training in Criminal Justice and they must undergo at least 8 hours of firearms training.
 Licensed bounty hunters are the only people who can search for and return someone who skips bail and fails to appear in court.

 Skipping bail and running the risk of involving a bounty hunter in your case is never in your best interest.
 Instead, it is much easier to comply with the wishes of the court and appear for your court date.
-If you have further questions, contact Connecticut Bail Bonds for more information on bail bonds or bounty hunters.
+If you have further questions or are in need of a bail bond in Hartford or throughout Connecticut, contact one of our local bondsman for more information on bail bonds or bounty hunters.